 A company might hire a Fractional CMO for ten, fifteen, or twenty hours a week, on contracts of six months, twelve months, or longer.
+Some Fractional CMOs even work with startups for as little as 8 hours per month.
 Fractional CMOs usually bill by the hour in the range of $200-$300 per hour.
-Of course, everything is negotiable—the compensation will depend on the length of the contract, scope of the work, and the experience of the person (or persons) taking on the role of Fractional CMO.
+Of course, everything is negotiable — the compensation will depend on the length of the contract, scope of the work, and the experience of the person (or persons) taking on the role of Fractional CMO.
 As with any service provider, quality of service varies, so do your due diligence on any Fractional CMO service you might retain!

 This is a high compensation bar.
 But it works out to significantly less than the ongoing compensation package of a qualified full-time CMO.

 - Leading marketing initiatives.

 - Market and client research to define the target market.

 - Aligning the marketing plan with organizational vision and purpose.